dbpedia/dev.dbpedia.org/markdown/Download_Data.md

 * [YASGUI](https://databus.dbpedia.org/yasgui/) - Yet Another SPARQL GUI, reset browser cache with [https://databus.dbpedia.org/yasgui/?_resetYasgui]
 * [Virtuoso SPARQL Editor](https://databus.dbpedia.org/repo/sparql)
 * [Faceted Search & Find service](https://databus.dbpedia.org/fct/) - some configuration issues exist, will be fixed during next maintenance
+* At the end of the year, we plan a scalability update (better or more servers, some data moved to additional, external stores).
+During development it is running on the [smallest Hetzner server](https://www.hetzner.com/dedicated-rootserver/matrix-ex).

 **stable vocabularies**